DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/StyleHelper/SH-style-helper-user-guide.md

 6. **Save Profile** - Save column configurations for reuse

 > **GIF Placeholder:** Demonstrate the complete workflow from opening to saving a profile

+## Documentation Structure

+This user guide is organized into the following sections:

+- **[Tabs Overview](SH-Three-Tabs-Overview.md)** - Explanation of the three tabs and Civil 3D structure with component column reference
+- **[Editing Features](SH-Editing-Features.md)** - Table customization, data editing for all tabs, batch editing, and children styles support
+- **[Profile](SH-Profile.md)** - Profile management for saving and reusing column configurations